bachiraoun/machinelearning/README.md

 # machinelearning
-This is a collection machine learning python modules.
+This is a collection of machine learning python modules.

 polynomial_regression
 ---------------------